This article is part of a larger series on How to Do Payroll.

 Wisconsin Minimum Wage

-Wisconsin overtime rules follow the Fair Labor Standards Act requirements.
+Payroll in Wisconsin requires you to follow the Fair Labor Standards Act requirements for overtime.
 Under the FLSA, all employers must pay employees 1.5 times their regular hourly wage for hours worked over 40 in a workweek.
 If you fail to pay overtime when it’s due, you’ll underpay taxes and face late fees and penalties.

 Wisconsin also requires employers to pay workers by one of the following methods: